Hours of Service

 - Restrooms have been repaired or upgraded for easier cleaning.

-- YPL’s professional custodial staff deep cleaned our building prior to reopening and have instituted enhanced cleaning procedures, including use of COVID-19 disinfecting solutions.
+- YPL’s professional custodial staff have instituted enhanced cleaning procedures, including use of COVID-19 disinfecting solutions.

-We are changing the way we handle library materials to keep our staff and patrons safe.
-That means the way you browse, checkout and return materials will change too.
+We have changed the way we handle library materials to keep our staff and patrons safe.
+This means the way you browse, checkout and return materials has also changed:

-- Please also expect a longer wait time to process holds due to quarantine periods.
+- Please expect a longer wait time to process holds due to quarantine periods.

-- Our checkout desks have been reconfigured to allow patrons to scan their library cards and the book barcodes.
+- Our checkout desks have been reconfigured to allow patrons to scan their library cards and item barcodes.
 We encourage patrons to scan for themselves to limit staff handling of cards and books.
-If staff assistance is required it will be provided.
+If staff assistance is required, it will be provided.

 - We currently have limited access to public computers for adults.
 View our temporary public computer service plan.

-- Printing will be free for up to 5 pages a day.
+- Cost for printing is 15 cents per page in B&W and 50 cents per page in Color.
 Patrons should bring small bills or exact change if they wish to add funds to their library card print accounts.

 - Guest passes will be eliminated until further notice.
 All patrons will be able to qualify for a “computer only” card without providing proof of residence.